 There are many reasons why Christianity still preaches that The Holy Spirit Convicts a Believer of Sin even though the Bible shows the opposite.

 Maybe it’s tradition, the pride of denomination, or confidence in old theologies they cannot escape from.
 But the primary reason is to control people and keep people under the bondage of fear.

-When you put the church under the threat of fear, judgement and condemnation, you can make more money out of the people.
+When you put the church under the threat of fear, judgment, and condemnation, you can make more money out of the people.
 You can control and abuse the Church effectively using fear.

 For God has not given us a spirit of fear, but of power and of love and of a sound mind.

 ~ 2 Timothy 1:7

-How does reminding of our sins by the Holy Spirit result in power, love and sound mind?
+How does reminding us of our sins by the Holy Spirit result in power, love, and a sound mind?
 A restless mind is an evil mind, how can that produce the fruit of the spirit?

 Proponents of the Theology of “The Holy Spirit convicts a believer of sin” love to mix conviction of the world of sin and convicting the believer of righteousness.

-When they realise that John 16:8 does not say that the Holy Spirit convicts a believer of sin, they resort to this tactic saying “First, The Holy Spirit convicts us of sin and then after we repent he convicts us of righteousness”.
+When they realize that John 16:8 does not say that the Holy Spirit convicts a believer of sin, they resort to this tactic saying “First, The Holy Spirit convicts us of sin and then after we repent he convicts us of righteousness”.

-This tactic is used to put you under the box of their idea of righteousness and good behaviour using fear.
-In essence, they want you to change your behaviour by your effort instead of being justified by faith in the finished works on the cross and Jesus’s resurrection.
+This tactic is used to put you under the box of their idea of righteousness and good behavior using fear.
+Essentially, they want you to change your behavior by your effort instead of being justified by faith in the finished works on the cross and Jesus’s resurrection.

 Conclusion: The Holy Spirit Convicts a Believer of Righteousness, not of Sin

-Herein is the long con game played by the devil, the conviction that is supposed to be on the world and the judgement on himself, he has managed to put it on the believers.
+Herein is the long con game played by the devil, the conviction that is supposed to be on the world and the judgment on himself, he has managed to put it on the believers.